stapi-spec/stapi-spec/opportunity/README.md

 ### Opportunity Object

-This object describes a STAT Opportunity.
+This object describes a STAPI Opportunity.
 The input fields will be contained `properties` of each Feature in the GeoJSON response.

 | Field Name | Type                                                                       | Description |
 | ---------- | -------------------------------------------------------------------------- | ----------- |